Common Reasons for Back Pain

 The spine has 33 interlocking vertebrae and between each pair of vertebrae is a disc.
 These discs are made up of a capsule of connective tissue that surrounds a soft, jelly-like center.
 The job of the discs is to absorb shock and to provide flexibility of the spine.
 When there is an injury to the disc, that jelly-like center can be pushed out and cause it to bulge.
-Symptoms of a herniated or bulging disc include back pain, pain radiating down the legs, and numbness in arms or legs.
-A physical therapist in Rockville MD from the Pain & Arthritis Relief Center can examine you to determine if you are suffering from a bulging or herniated disc.
+Herniated or bulging disc symptoms include back pain, pain radiating down the legs, and numbness in arms or legs.
+A physical therapist in Rockville, MD from the Pain & Arthritis Relief Center can examine you to determine if you are suffering from a bulging or herniated disc.

-When the spinal column is misaligned, it can be extraordinarily painful.
-This in turn can limit the person’s range of motion.
+When the spinal column is misaligned, it can be excruciating.
+This, in turn, can limit the person’s range of motion.
 Trauma, toxins, or physical stress can cause this condition known as subluxations.
-A physical therapist in Rockville MD might tell you that subluxations are one of the most frequently overlooked causes of back pain in traditional medicine and can be easily corrected using non-invasive treatments.
+A physical therapist in Rockville, MD, might tell you that subluxations are among the most frequently overlooked causes of back pain in traditional medicine and can be easily corrected using non-invasive treatments.

 Sprains and Strains

 Many patients do not realize that though stress can wreak havoc on us mentally, it can also take its toll on us physically.
-When a person suffers from chronic stress it will often present itself as chronic back pain.
-This is because when we are stressed, the body releases hormones that can cause tension and muscle spasms in trigger points of the body.
-A physical therapist in Rockville MD from the Pain & Arthritis Relief Center can focus on those trigger points to relieve stress and pain.
+When a person suffers from chronic stress, it will often present itself as chronic back pain.
+When we are stressed, the body releases hormones that can cause tension and muscle spasms in trigger points of the body.
+A physical therapist in Rockville, MD, from the Pain & Arthritis Relief Center can focus on those trigger points to relieve stress and pain.

 The Benefits of Physical Therapy

-A physical therapist Rockville MD patients respect may provide help for people experiencing mobility issues and pain.
-Physical therapists are evidence-based healthcare practitioners, which means they make treatment decisions influenced by their patient’s condition, their training, and their patient’s wishes.
+A physical therapist, Rockville MD patients respect, may help people experiencing mobility issues and pain.
+Physical therapists are evidence-based healthcare practitioners, which means they make treatment decisions influenced by their patient’s conditions, training, and patient wishes.
 A Rockville MD physical therapist aims to reduce a patient’s need for drugs or surgery.

 Improving Motion and Mobility

 Quality of life is closely related to living pain-free and having the ability to move freely.
-Being able to move freely allows one to fully connect with their loved ones, career, leisure activities, and to the world around them.
-Freedom of movement contributes to our good health, and in turn good health contributes to our freedom of movement.
+Moving freely allows one to fully connect with their loved ones, career, leisure activities, and the world around them.
+Freedom of movement contributes to our good health, and in turn, good health contributes to our freedom of movement.
 At least 18 percent of all American adults die from obesity-related issues.
 By improving the body’s ability to move without pain, it may become easier to stay healthy.
 This might be true for people who suffer from any number of health concerns, including the following:

 - High risk for heart attacks and strokes